> Canadian Bid-rigging Law | CANADIAN COMPETITION LAW

 8. Large differences in the price of a winning bid and other bids.

-9. A range of quoted prices has suddenly moved (suggesting a coordinated increase).
+9. A range of quoted prices has suddenly moved upward (suggesting a coordinated increase).

 10. Only one bidder contacts wholesalers for pricing information.

-12. Meetings where competing bidders may discuss competing bids (e.g., associations can be high risk, particularly where association members discuss the terms of potential bids, whether or not to submit bids, etc.).
+12. Meetings where competing bidders discuss competing bids (e.g., trade associations can be particularly high risk, where association members discuss the terms of potential bids, whether or not to submit bids, etc.).

 SERVICES AND CONTACT